 We present the case of an infant with total anomalous pulmonary venous connection and a branching vertical vein with multiple points of narrowing, draining the confluence into the innominate vein.
 The embryology and clinical relevance of this interesting anatomy is discussed.

 How to cite this article: Sasikumar N, Chidambaram S, Subramanyan R, Cherian KM.
 Branching vertical vein with multiple sites of obstruction in supracardiac total anomalous pulmonary venous connection.
 Ann Pediatr Card 2014;7:72-3

 How to cite this URL: Sasikumar N, Chidambaram S, Subramanyan R, Cherian KM.
 Branching vertical vein with multiple sites of obstruction in supracardiac total anomalous pulmonary venous connection.
 Ann Pediatr Card [serial online] 2014 [cited 2021 Sep 23];7:72-3.
-Available from: http://www.annalspc.com/text.asp?2014/7/1/72/126575
+Available from: https://www.annalspc.com/text.asp?2014/7/1/72/126575

 We present an infant with total anomalous pulmonary venous connection and unusual pattern of drainage from the pulmonary venous confluence [Supplementary video 1 and video 2].
 A two-month-old baby was diagnosed with supracardiac type of total anomalous pulmonary venous connection on echocardiogram.
 Multiple venous channels were noted draining into the innominate vein with multiple sites of obstruction; the origin and drainage site of each was difficult to differentiate on echocardiography [Supplementary video 2].
 The baby also had hypoplastic arch of aorta and coarctation of aorta.
 A computerized tomographic angiogram was done to delineate the anatomy better.
 All four pulmonary veins formed a confluence [Supplementary video 1] from which a vertical vein originated and branched before draining into the innominate vein, with multiple sites of obstruction [Figure 1] and [Figure 2].
 The baby underwent surgical correction of both anomalies simultaneously, but succumbed to a pulmonary hypertensive crisis.

 Figure 1: Volume-rendered computerized tomographic reconstruction image of the pulmonary venous drainage as viewed from the posterior aspect.
 All four pulmonary veins form a long narrow confluence.
 A wide vertical vein arises from it and divides into two branches, one to the left and one to the right; the left branch is narrowed for a reasonable length near its proximal part; the right branch divides again into three sub-branches with narrowing in all.